Norris Wright Cuney: Early life and education

 After the outset of the war, Norris Cuney gained work on a steamship that traveled on the Ohio and Mississippi rivers between Cincinnati and New Orleans.
 Spending a great deal of time in New Orleans, he became friends with influential figures such as P. B. S. Pinchback, a mixed-race man educated in the North who returned to the South after the war.
-He was elected as a Republican lieutenant governor of Louisiana and succeeded to the position of the state's first black (or, more accurately, person of color) governor.
+He was elected as a Republican lieutenant governor of Louisiana and succeeded to the position of the state's first Black governor.

 At the end of the war, Cuney moved back to Texas and settled in Galveston.
-He entered postwar society as a literate, educated, mixed-race son of a wealthy and powerful white politician father, which gave him social advantages.
+He entered postwar society as a literate, educated son of a wealthy and powerful white politician father, which gave him social advantages.
 His mother and brothers joined him in Galveston, where they lived within a few blocks of each other.
 Cuney began self-study in law and literature.

 After the war, Cuney met George T. Ruby, a representative of the Freedmen's Bureau, the federal agency responsible for providing aid to former slaves and helping them negotiate a free-labor society.
 Its headquarters in Texas were in Galveston.
 Ruby was secretly a director of the Union League, an organization dedicated to attracting freedmen to the Republican Party.
 (It was a relatively small organization in Texas at the time, as the Democratic Party had dominated southern white politics and Texas was a white-majority state).
 Cuney became increasingly involved with the Union League and Ruby's ideology.
 In 1870 there were 3,000 blacks in Galveston, nearly one-quarter of its 13,818 total population recorded in the US Census that year.